 allocated to each team is decided by the finishing position in the

 previous season.
 However, dates of matches will be notified two or three

 - Teams play each other on a home-and-away basis.

 - Matches consist of twelve players in a team in

-Divisions One and Two, playing six foursomes’ match play games off scratch.
+Divisions One, playing six foursomes’ match play games off scratch.

-Matches in Division Three consist of ten players in a team, playing
+Matches in Divisions Two and Three consist of ten players in a team, playing

 five foursomes’ match play games off scratch.
 The League is open to any